Aminatta Forna: Happiness

-Happiness, Forna's fourth novel, published in the US in March 2018, and in the UK in April 2018, explores themes of love, trauma, migration and belonging, the conflict between nature and civilisation, and how multi-layered experiences can grow resilience.
+Happiness, Forna's fourth novel, was published in the US in March 2018, and in the UK in April 2018.
+It explores themes of love, trauma, migration and belonging, the conflict between nature and civilisation, and how multi-layered experiences can grow resilience.
 Psychiatrist Dr. Attila Asara of Ghana and Jean Turane of America meet by chance and grow from their newfound relationship.
-One of Attila's main arguments of the novel is that people try to live out a "wrinkle-free" life, although Attila argues that one must live in discomfort to live a full life.
-Attila compares trauma survivors and Turane's foxes: the foxes try to outsmart humans while trauma survivors outsmart the damage they went through to try to maintain a normal life.
+Asara suggests that people try to live a "wrinkle-free" life, although he argues that one must live in discomfort to live a full life.
+Asara compares trauma survivors and Turane's foxes: the foxes try to outsmart humans while trauma survivors outsmart the damage they went through to try to maintain a normal life.

-Happiness has featured on several recommended reading lists, including BBC Culture, The Root, The Guardian, Irish Times, and i News.
+Happiness has been featured on several recommended reading lists, including BBC Culture, The Root, The Guardian, The Irish Times, and The i Paper.